-Provide accommodation for grooms that are conveniently located in or in close proximity to the equestrian venue and stables, for the same duration that the horses need to be in the host country.
+Provide accommodation for grooms that is conveniently located in or in close proximity to the equestrian venue and stables, for the same duration that the horses need to be in the Host Country.
 The accommodation for grooms can be double occupancy bedrooms and should provide adequate bathroom facilities at a ratio of no more than four persons to one bathroom.
 Grooms' accommodation and food and beverages are provided at the NOC's expense.

-Requirements related to the RZ
+Requirements related to the Residential Zone (RZ)